View on GitHub

 Select “Allow” to grant PCAPdroid the ability to read the directory.

-In that directory, create the following script (or create on a pc and transfer via adb push "Modify HTTP.py" /sdcard/PCAPdroid_addons):
+In selected addons directory, create the following script (or create on a pc and transfer via adb push "Modify HTTP.py" /sdcard/PCAPdroid_addons):

 # Modify HTTP.py